 Developers building new condos in Honolulu have gotten the message: People love their pets.
-If you've been eyeing some of the new condos in Kakaako, they are some of the most pet friendly buildings on Oahu.
-Most of these places have specific pet amenities (dog parks with fire hydrants, pet friendly rules) that make them ideal for animals.
+If you've been eyeing some of the new condos in Kakaako, they are some of the most pet-friendly buildings on Oahu.
+Most of these places have specific pet amenities (dog parks with fire hydrants, pet-friendly rules) that make them ideal for animals.

 Not only are they pet friendly, many of them have affordable units that are being offered below market price for those who qualify.
 If you're renting and looking to buy your first property, read more about Ke Kilohana, Keauhou Place, and Kapiolani Residence.
-Not only will you be putting your rent check towards your investment (instead of your landlord's), your pets will be treated like family!
+Not only will you be putting your rent check toward your investment (instead of your landlord's), your pets will be treated like family!